 California avoids power outages, conservation still needed in heat wave

-Recasts, adds raised alert level, record temperature in Sacramento, updated demand forecast
+Sept 7 (Reuters) - California's grid operator urged consumers to conserve energy for an eighth straight day on Wednesday, but the state avoided rotating power outages as it grappled with a heat wave blanketing the drought-stricken region.

-Sept 7 (Reuters) - California avoided rotating power outages as demand hit a record on Tuesday and prices soared to a two-year high as homes and businesses cranked up their air conditioners to escape a brutal heat wave blanketing the drought-stricken region.
+Power prices soared to a two-year high on Tuesday and demand hit an all-time record as homes and businesses cranked up air conditioners to escape the heat.
+The state's grid operator has been primarily concerned with the evening hours, when the sun sets and solar power is no longer available.

+California's weeklong run of record-breaking temperatures will continue this week with highs reaching the 110s Fahrenheit (mid-40s Celsius) in interior parts of the state, according to the National Weather Service.

-The California Independent System Operator (ISO), grid operator for most of the state, told utilities to prepare customers for possible rotating outages Tuesday afternoon, but canceled that call late Tuesday with no outages needed.
+The California Independent System Operator (ISO), grid operator for most of the state, canceled its warning for possible rotating outages late Tuesday with no outages needed.

 The ISO, however, continued to urge consumers to conserve energy for an eighth consecutive day on Wednesday evening when the sun goes down and solar power stops working.
 Solar provided about a third of the grid's electricity in the middle of the day on Tuesday but nothing at night.